-the version information.
-We recommend that you either use the BrightstarDB default graph (as show or use another named graph seperate from the graphs that store the rest of the data (and define a graph URI).
+Note: Note that you need to be careful when using optimistic locking to ensure that you are consistent about which graph manages the version information.
+We recommend that you either use the BrightstarDB default graph (as shown in the example above) or use another named graph separate from the graphs that store the rest of the data (and define a constant for that graph URI).